There is a huge problem in that all governments, and many other organisations, seem to find it very difficult to learn from previous experience.

 The 2010 Deepwater Horizon explosion killed 11 people and unleashed the worst offshore oil spill in US history.
 Ten years later all seven members of the bipartisan National Commission set up to find the roots of the disaster and prevent a repeat said that many of their recommendations were never taken seriously and that an equally disastrous spill remained possible.
 Oil industry leaders and members of the Trump administration were said to disagree.

-The whole world clearly forgot the lessons learned from the many reports written following the 2014-16 Ebola outbreak, which in turn followed on from SARS (2003) and MERS (2012).
+The whole world clearly forgot the lessons learned from the many reports written following the 2014-16 Ebola outbreak, which in turn followed on from SARS (2003) and MERS (2012) as well as various swine and avian influenzas.
 The result was an unnecessarily and disastrously severe SARS-Cov-2 (COVID-19/coronavirus) pandemic in 2020.